While digital marketing is evolving faster than ever, there’s one core principle driving change: consumers are seeking more personalised experiences.

 If used properly, dynamic keyword insertion has the capacity to greatly increase click-through rate.
 On the other hand, if used irresponsibly, DKR can also get you in big trouble, or worse, sued.

 Dynamic keyword insertion is particularly convenient and important to use in businesses where there’s a large inventory of the same item (e.g. eCommerce stores).
 Since DKR allows businesses to market that item without having to create numerous ad groups, it can save them time, money, and energy.

 Let’s take a closer look at some of the pros and cons associated with using DKI.

 3. Higher Quality Score

 3. Generic ads for long-tail keywords

 The good news is it’s pretty easy to use the feature in Google Ads.

-Go to the Google Ads dashboard and create a new ad:
+Start by going to the Google Ads dashboard and creating a new ad.